 Make sure that all e-mails deliver value to your list.
 Remember, you have that marketing bank account I referred to in Step 4 of Go Social’s Success System for Facebook.
 Click here to refer to that post.
 The higher the balance in your marketing bank account, the more willing your customers are to do what you ask, including buying your products.

 Facebook and e-mail reinforce each other.
-If your list members see an e-mail in their inboxes with a subject line that captures their interest but don’t open it, then shortly afterwards see a Facebook ad talking about the same topic, you’re getting noticed, and they are more likely to recall seeing the offer and then click on one or the other.
+If your list members see an e-mail in their inboxes with a subject line that captures their interest but don’t open it, then shortly afterward see a Facebook ad talking about the same topic, you’re getting noticed, and they are more likely to recall seeing the offer and then click on one or the other.

 In this way, Facebook reinforces the power of your e-mail marketing, and e-mail reinforces the power of your Facebook marketing.
 Together, they are a powerful duo.